msuhanov/regf/Windows registry file format specification.md

 **Warning**

 When implementing the structure defined above in a program, keep in mind that a compiler may pack the *Virtualization control flags* and *User flags* bit fields in a different way.
 In C, two or more bit fields inside an integer may be packed right-to-left, so the first bit field defined in an integer may reside in the less significant (right) bits.
 In debug symbols for Windows, the *UserFlags* field is defined before the *VirtControlFlags* field exactly for this reason (however, these fields are written to a file in the order indicated in the table above).

+##### WorkVar
+In Windows 2000, the *WorkVar* field may contain a zero-based index of a subkey in a subkeys list found at the last successful lookup (used to speed up lookups when the same subkey is accessed many times consecutively: a list element with the cached index is always tried first); such a cached index may point to a list element either in a subkeys list or in a volatile subkeys list, the latter is examined last.

+This field is not used as of Windows XP.

 ##### Flags
 In Windows XP and Windows Server 2003, the first 4 bits are reserved for user flags (set via the *NtSetInformationKey()* call, read via the *NtQueryKey()* call).
 Other bits have the following meaning: